-Thank you SleepNet-BreatheNet and Sanrai for going the extra mile and making my dream of climbing Mt Kilimanjaro possible.
+Thank you SleepNet-BreatheNet and Sanrai for going the extra mile and making my dream of climbing Mt Kilimanjaro with CPAP machine possible.

 Climbing Mt Kilimanjaro with my two sons Shane and Bryan has been top of my bucket list for a long time.
 But the odds seemed stacked against me, as I have Obstructive Sleep Apnea, which means I have to sleep on a CPAP machine every night to help me breathe.
 Without my CPAP machine my blood oxygen levels drop because I have periods when I stop breathing completely.
 The result is waking up feeling exhausted not to mention the detrimental effect this can have on my heart and general well-being.
 So I knew that I had to take my CPAP machine with me.